 Women are born with all the eggs we will ever have.
 This is referred to as our “ovarian reserve.”
 We start ovulating after we experience our first period and will continue to release an egg each cycle until we enter menopause.

 Healthy women typically ovulate monthly, except when they are pregnant, breastfeeding, or using birth control.
 However, anovulatory cycles — cycles in which an egg is not released — can be fairly common, even in women with regular cycles.

 Many women don’t think about ovulation until they’re trying to conceive.
 While ovulation is absolutely critical for conception (after all, with no egg there’s no baby!), ovulation is also a critical biomarker for overall health.

 Consistent anovulatory cycles can be a sign of a greater hormone imbalance or other underlying health issue.
-Additionally, the quality of your ovulation — meaning sufficient progesterone production during the luteal phase — can give insight into your hormone health.
+Additionally, the success of your ovulation — meaning sufficient progesterone production during the luteal phase — can give insight into your hormone health.
 Being in tune with your ovulation is so important!